 8 81 16

-math is a Python inbuilt module which is inherited from the C programming language.
-The math module also contains
+math is a Python inbuilt module that is inherited from the C programming language.
+The math module also contains a

-pow() method that work similar to the Python
+method that works similar to that of the Python

-pow() method can return both integer as well as a floating-point value, it depends on the passed parameters.
+method can return integers as well as floating-point values, it depends on the passed parameters.

 import math print(math.pow(2,3)) # 2.0*2.0*2.0 print(math.pow(3,4)) # 3.0*3.0*3.0*3.0 print(math.pow(4, 2)) #4.0*4.0